elasticpath/react-pwa-reference-storefront/documentation/theming.md

 ---
 Theming
 ====================
-Theming allows you to change the HTML5 Reference Storefront's look and feel without having to modify the JavaScript.
+Theming allows you to change the REACT Reference Storefront's look and feel without having to modify the JavaScript.
 Themes take advantage of [{less}](http://lesscss.org/), a powerful dynamic stylesheet language, chosen for its ease of use, dynamism, and widespread adoption.

 Each theme is a set of individual [{less}](http://lesscss.org/) files, which, on demand, are compiled into a single `style.css`.